-Income Statement by Function of Expense
+Income Statement by Function

 An income statement by function is the one in which expenses are disclosed according to their functions such are cost of goods sold, selling expenses, administrative expenses, other expenses/losses etc. This method allows us to calculate gross profit and operating profit within the income statement and therefore it is usually used in the multi-step format of income statement.
 Most large and medium sized businesses use the function method of expense disclosure.